Lady Arthur Hill: Life

-Harrison was born in Calcutta, British India, the daughter of James Fortescue Harrison, MP of Kilmarnock (other sources record her birth as taking place in Crawleywood, Sussex in 1851).
+Harrison was born in Calcutta, British India, the daughter of James Fortescue Harrison, MP of Kilmarnock (other sources record her birthplace as Crawleywood, Sussex).
 She was composing solo piano pieces, such as The Elfin Waltzes, by the age of 13.
 In 1865, the family moved to Crawley Down, Sussex, where her father built a mansion called Down Park.

-Her most popular song was "In the Gloaming" (1877), with lyrics by Meta Orred was written a year earlier, when she was considering a marriage proposal from widowed Lord Arthur Hill.
+Her most popular song was "In the Gloaming" (1877), with lyrics by Meta Orred written a year earlier.
+Harrison composed the song while considering a marriage proposal from the widowed Lord Arthur Hill.
 Musicologist Derek B. Scott reports that as soon as Arthur Hill heard the song, he was desperate to marry Annie Harrison.
 His first wife had died shortly after the birth of their son, a year into their marriage.
-Harrison married Lord Arthur in 1877, and they had daughter nine months later.
+Harrison married Lord Arthur in 1877, and they had a daughter nine months later.

 Arthur Hill was the commanding officer of the 2nd Middlesex artillery, and they adopted the song as their regimental march.
-Harrison also composed two operettas.
-The first, The Ferry Girl, was first performed in 1883 at St. George's Hall in London, and revived and expanded into two acts at the Savoy Theatre for amateur performance in 1890.
+Harrison also composed two operettas: the first, The Ferry Girl, was first performed in 1883 at St. George's Hall in London, and was revived and expanded into two acts at the Savoy Theatre in 1890.
 It also played at the Gaiety Theatre.
 The second operetta, The Lost Husband, was produced at the Opera Comique in London in the spring of 1886.

 Harrison died on 12 February 1944 in Easthampton, Berkshire, predeceased by her husband in 1931.